-The Data annotation attributes are grouped into two categories depending functionality provided by them
+The Data annotation attributes falls into two groups depending functionality provided by them.

-The Data modelling attributes specify the schema of the database.
-These attributes are present in the namespace System.ComponentModel.DataAnnotations.Schema.
+of the database.
+These attributes are present in the namespace System.ComponentModel.DataAnnotations.Schem

 Attribute | Description |